imashwani/lectureNotesScrapper/README.md

 # lectureNotesScrapper

-allows scrapping images from the website lecturenotes.in
+Allows scrapping images from the enginnering,bba,bca etc notes website  http://lecturenotes.in

-I genvenly feel that you should pay them/ use their platform for notes; and add to the revenue.
+I genuinely feel that you should pay them/ use their platform for viewing/downloading notes; and add to their revenue.

-But still if you need some of it offline, you can have the images.
+But still if you need some of it offline, you can have the images; just don't go crazy over it

 # How to use the script